gauravshiralkar/Intuitive-Predictions-EHR/README.md

 Usage:
 -----
-This project involves analysis of EHR data to provide Intuitive Predictions & suggestions to fill out the EHR form correctly to avoid inconsistency in data.
+This project involves performing the analysis on the EHR data.
+Knowledge obtained from the analysis can be used for providing Intuitive Predictions & suggestions to help the user to fill the EHR form correctly.
+The ultimate aim is to prevent rejection of insurance claims.
-This will help reduction in rejection of insurance claims that may occur due to inconsistent data.

 Technologies:
 -------------